 Kyoto is a popular destination in Japan and I definitely understand why.
 How can you skip this beautiful city where modern trends are mixed together with rich culture and heritage?!
 During our visit in Japan, Kyoto was certainly one of our highlights.
-But to be honest, I think I’ve said that about each and every one of the destinations in Japan, because Japan is just so damn cool.
-If you’re looking for some inspiration for your time in Kyoto, you’ve came to the right place.
-In this article I share 14 fun things to do in Kyoto!
+In this article you can find both popular and non touristy things to do in Kyoto.
+So, if you’re looking for some inspiration for your time in Kyoto, you’ve came to the right place.

 14 Fun things to do in Kyoto

 Fushimi Inari was immediately on my mind when I thought about Kyoto.
 It seems that not a lot of tourists skip this shrine when they visit, but how could they?
 It’s really an impressive and important place in Kyoto.
 The Fushimi Inari Shrine is a very important Shinto, which is the indigenous faith of the Japanese people.